Philippines: Ocean Vida on Cabilao

 Cabilao Ocean Vida: The name says it all.
 Set right on the water's edge.
 This resort has beautiful ocean view cliff side deluxe rooms and spacious suites as well as beach deluxe rooms sitting on the white sand.
 You will find this resort charming, small and full of culture.
 It's perfect for families.
 Each room has wifi, AC, and spectacular ocean views.

-These are the rates for the five days KSC week from July 17th to the 22nd at Ocean Vida on Cabilao in the Philippines.
-This includes 5 nights and 4 days of diving (12 dives and 3 meals daily).
+These are the rates for the four days KSC week from July 13th to the 17th at Ocean Vida on Cabilao in the Philippines.

 |Room Types||Divers rates||Non-divers|